🕵️ Free Course – Beware Online: Scams, Threats & Traps (Ages 11–18)

 • Offer to go with them

-• Do not confront the groomer yourself
+Do not try to confront the person yourself.

 Final Message

-You deserve relationships that are safe, respectful, and honest.
-Anyone who pressures you, isolates you, or makes you feel uncomfortable is not a safe person.
+Anyone who pressures you, isolates you, or makes you uncomfortable is not behaving safely.

 You are never alone.